weshebert20/mongoose-books-app/docs/sprint3.md

 At this point your Book model should be making use of Characters.
 But since we haven't added anything to `server.js` yet, those characters can't be added by users and stored in the DB.

-Since characters are part of Books we'll setup our URLs to reflect that.
+Since characters are part of Books we'll set up our URLs to reflect that.

 Example: